 Chianalea In Scilla Calabria

-It is the interactions with the locals that become our most cherished memories of Scilla Calabria.
+It is the interactions with the locals that become our most cherished memories of Scilla Calabria Italy.

-Scilla Calabria, in May, where barely another soul appearsย and the brilliant seawater sparkles is indeed an undiscovered jewel of southern Italy.ย We leave Scilla Calabria with our taste buds humming and heavy hearts.
-We have barely scraped the surface of this southern Italian treasure.ย
+Scilla Calabria, in May, where barely another soul appeared and the brilliant seawater sparkled is an undiscovered jewel of southern Italy.
+We left Scilla Calabria with our taste buds humming and heavy hearts.
+In a short day and a half, we connected deeply to Scilla Italy, an authentic town that left an impression on our souls.

 Facts About Calabria Italy